RomanHrynko/calendar-project/README.md

+### Calendar

-### A calendar that is designed to planning your time with the ability to add and delete tasks
+A calendar that is designed to planning your time with the ability to add and delete tasks

 ### You can see the link [Calendar-project](https://condescending-edison-bc423b.netlify.app)